matthewowen/jekyll-mapping/README.markdown

 # Jekyll Mapping

 Jekyll mapping is a plugin for Jekyll that takes away the pain of using Google Maps and OpenStreetMap on your site.
+Here are some of the things it can do:

+* Set a location for a piece of content, and display it on a map
+* List your site's content on a map, with each marker linking through to the content
+* Set multiple locations on a piece of content and plot them all on a map
+* Set a KML layer (or multiple KML layers) on a piece of content and display on a map

 ## Supported providers